Bettman: Next NHL season could start in December or January

 The league is less than two weeks away from pulling off a successful return, after the season was halted March 12.
 More than 30,000 tests inside the bubbles turned up zero positive coronavirus test results.

-Before the Dallas Stars and Tampa Bay Lightning open the final, Bettman acknowledged he’s not taking a victory lap yet.
+Before the Dallas Stars and Tampa Bay Lightning opened the final, Bettman acknowledged he’s not taking a victory lap yet.
+He’s still focused on getting through this series even as preparations begin for next season.

-”Handing the Cup over to the captain of the winning team will probably be the first time since March 12 I’ll breathe a sigh of relief, and maybe I’ll get a full night sleep,” Bettman said.

 ”While we know it’ll be less (money), we know there’s a substantial revenue impact, I’m comfortable that our franchises will be strong enough to weather this,” Bettman said. ”Our franchises will get through this and will come out stronger on the other side.”